-355. How is it, then, that it is cold in January, when the Sun is nearest; and warm in July, when he SUMMER AND WINTER RAYS. is most distant?
+355. How is it, then, that it is cold in January, when the Sun is nearest; and warm in July, when he summer and winter rays.

 It is because the Northern Hemisphere inclines toward the Sun in July, and from him in January.